xamarin/ExposureNotification.Sample/README.md

 This is a cross platform API wrapper around the native Android and iOS API's.

+### Xamarin.ExposureNotification

+This project contains the cross platform wrapper API.

+Currently it also contains stubs for what we think each C# binding to the actual native API's will look like:

+- `Xamarin.ExposureNotification/NativeApi.android.cs`
+- `Xamarin.ExposureNotification/NativeApi.ios.cs`

 ## Sample

 A sample Mobile app and Back end server to use the API.